Configuring existing Conferencing Nodes

 - If necessary, make any changes to your call control system so that calls are routed to the Conferencing Node's new IP address.

 If you want to maintain full service capacity, and do not need to preserve the node's FQDN, then you can add the new node with the new IP address before deleting the old node with the old IP address.
-There is no limit on the number of Conferencing Nodes that you can add to the Pexip Infinity platform.

 Do not attempt to change the IP address of a Conferencing Node using utilities available in external tools (such as VMware or Hyper-V) because this will cause Pexip Infinity services to fail.